joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/005-IAM-Concepts.md

 ## Non-repudiation

 Non-repudiation is a legal term that refers to protecting against false denial of a specific action by an individual.

-  - Determines whether an individual performed actions like creating, approving, or sending/receiving information.
+It determines whether an individual performed actions like creating, approving, or sending/receiving information.

 - **Relevance in E-commerce**
   - Crucial in the context of e-commerce and electronic transactions.